Tom Glavine: Return to Atlanta Braves (2008) and retirement

 On November 18, 2007, Glavine rejoined the Braves, seemingly bringing his career full circle, with a one-year contract worth $8 million.
 On April 18, 2008, Glavine was placed on the disabled list (DL) for the first time in his 22-year career.

 On May 14, 2008, Glavine won his first game with the Atlanta Braves since September 19, 2002.
-This was also his 304th win, and it occurred while the Atlanta Braves were playing against the Philadelphia Phillies.
+This was also his 304th win, and it occurred against the Philadelphia Phillies.
 Coincidentally, both his win on September 19, 2002, and May 14, 2008, were against the Phillies.

 On August 14, 2008, Glavine appeared in his final game.
-He started against the Chicago Cubs, and he gave up seven runs in only four innings.
+He started against the Chicago Cubs, and he gave up seven runs in four innings.
 A few days later, he was placed on the disabled list because of a recurring shoulder injury.

-On February 19, 2009, Glavine agreed to return to Atlanta by signing a $1 million, one-year contract that included another $3.5 million in possible bonuses based on roster time.
-However, the Braves released Glavine on June 3, 2009, as he was completing his rehab assignment.
+On February 19, 2009, Glavine agreed to return to Atlanta on a $1 million, one-year contract that included another $3.5 million in possible bonuses based on roster time.
+However, the Braves released Glavine on June 3, as he was completing his rehab assignment.
 On June 20, Glavine announced he would not pitch for the rest of the season.
-On February 11, 2010, he officially retired from the sport, having strongly hinted at that decision throughout the prior few months.

-On the date of his retirement, Glavine agreed to take a job as a special assistant to Braves president John Schuerholz starting in the 2010 season.
+On February 11, 2010, Glavine officially retired as a player, having strongly hinted at that decision throughout the prior few months.
+That day, he agreed to take a job as a special assistant to Braves president John Schuerholz.
 He was a guest analyst for some Braves games for several seasons.
 Following the death of his father in 2021, Glavine announced that he would be taking a break from broadcasting during the 2022 season.
+He returned to the broadcast booth in a part-time role in 2023.

 The Braves retired Glavine's #47 on August 6, 2010.

 On July 29, 2021, Glavine was elected to the Baseball Hall of Fame's Board of Directors.